 The City of Carroll is a member in the Iowa Communities Assurance Pool, as allowed by Chapter 670.7 of the Code of Iowa.
 The Iowa Communities Assurance Pool (Pool) is a local government risk-sharing pool whose 779 members include various governmental entities throughout the State of Iowa.
 The Pool was formed in August 1986 for the purpose of managing and funding third-party liability claims against its members.
-The Pool provides coverage and protection in the following categories: general liability, automobile liability, property, inland marine, and boiler/machinery.
+The Pool provides coverage and protection in the following categories: general liability, automobile liability, automobile physical damage, public official's liability, police professional liability, property, inland marine, and boiler/machinery.
 There have been no reductions in insurance coverage from prior years.